-The order called for an end to racial discrimination in the service of his cusomers, in accordance with Title II of the Civil Rights Act of 1964.
-Adams represented himself in the trial on July 17.
-Although fully equipped with notes and legal pads, he seemed unsure of what to do on several occasions.
-The judge said he would be patient with Adams, and would give him as fair Prichard Marchers Convicted and Jailed BY JOHN SINGLE TON PRICHARD, Ala, -- Approximately 20 people arrested during the march here last month were tried and convicted last Monday.
-Among the 20 was the Rev. "Ned" Miliner, the white minister who had said at the time he was arrested, "Pm sick of being a white man."
-The defendants also included a cross-section of Negroes, ranging from children to old ladies.
+I can see why they do it." fees run \$100-\$200 a day."
+BY MARION SYMINGTON CLARKEDALE, Miss,-As be walked out of the federal court here last week, Negro leader Aaron Heary quoted the old saying, "A man who serves as bis own lawyer has a fool for a client," Robert Adams, manager of the Picnic-er drive-in restaurant on Highway 61 in Clarksdale, had just lost \$2,000 when U.S. District Judge William C. court order issued to him on May 5, a chance as possible The order called for an end to racial discrimination in the service of his cusomers, in accordance with Title II of the Civil Rights Act of 1964, Adams represented himself in the trial on July 17.
+Althoughfully equipped with notes and legal pade, he seemed unsure of what to do on several occasions.
+The judge said he would be patient Keady found him guilty of violating a. with Adams, and would give him as fair Prichard Marchers Convicted and Jailed BY JOHN SINGLETON PRICHARD, Ala. -- Approximately 20 people arrested during the march here last month were tried and convicted last Monday.
+Among the 20 was the Rev. "Ned" Miliner, the white minister who had said at the time he was arrested, "Pm sick of being a white man," The defendants also included a cross-section of Negroes, ranging from children to old ladies.
 All were represented by Miss Frankie Fields, a Negro lawyer.
 Armed policemen stood all around the people attending the municipal-court trial, and officers stood guard at all three entrances to the courtroom.
-The court began its day Monday with the quick sentencing of four white and four black "drunks," After that, the courtroom took on a religious atmosphere.
-Right in the middle of the second case, an old Negro lady in a white dress shouted out, "Lord have mercy!" and the electricity went off for about 45 minutes.
-After the march defendants were convicted, Miliner was given the heaviest penalty--15 days in jail plus a fine of \$100 and costs.
-After the defendants were taken to jail to wait for their bonds to be signed, about 20 young Negro women stood out- Miss.
-Picketer Cleared BY MARION SYMINGTON said, he was wearing the signs, not car-GREENWOOD, Miss.--One lone pickrying them in his hands.
-On July 11, McGhee's attorney, Jonaeter appeared in downtown Greenwood the day after Chancery Judge William than Shapiro of the Lawyers Committee for Civil Rights Under Law, said he was H. Bizzell issued an order calling for an end to demonstrations.
-"Don't shop downtown," and "If we shop downtown, we're telling the white folks to keep killing our leaders" were the words on the signs carried by the picketer, Jake McGhee.
-As a follower secuting witness failed to appear." of the late Rev. Martin Luther King Jr., McGhee said, he would be "less than a man" if he did not keep marching.
-McGhee was arrested, and charged with contempt of court for violating the injunction.
+The court began its day Monday with the quick sentencing of four white and four black "drunks."
+After that, the courtroom took on a religious atmos- Right in the middle of the second case, an old Negro lady in a white dress shouted out, "Lord have mercy!" and the electricity went off for about 45 min-After the march defendants were conpenalty--15 days in jail plus a fine of \$100 and costs.
+After the defendants were taken to victed, Miliner was given the heaviest iail to wait for their bonds to be signed, about 20 young Negro women stood out-

+MISS FRANKIE FIELDS side the jail in the rain, while the people inside sang the Negro spiritual, "Come by Here."
+At the Mobile County Civil Rights Movement meeting Monday night, the people decided to march to the Prichard jail.
+But they stopped about half-way, after learning that Fred Harris--a Negro businessman now running for the Prichard City Council--had signed a \$6,000 bond for the defendants.
+BY MARION SYMINGTON GREENWOOD, Miss.--One lone picketer appeared in downtown Greenwood the day after Chancery Judge William H. Bizzell issued an order calling for an end to demonstrations.
+"Don't shop downtown," and "If we shop downtown, we're telling the white folks to keep killing our leaders" were the words on the signs carried by the of the late Rev. Martin Luther King Jr., McGhee said, he would be "less than a man" if he did not keep marching.

+McGhee was arrested, and charged with contempt of court for violatingthe injunction.
 McGhee was also charged with assault and battery, for allegedly hitting a white woman over the head with his picket sign.
-McGhee said he bumped into the woman by mistake while crossing the street.
-She wasn't looking have asked for clarification of the orwhere she was going, he said.
-Also, he der. sold, as some people in the audience chuckled.
-"There are plenty of compe tent members of the bar here in Clarks dale that would be willing to help you," Outside the courtroom, Adams ex- But I cannot be your lawyer," Keady plained that he canst afford to hire an attorney every time someone is dissatisfied with his restaurant, "And," he said, "I understand federal court 20, 1967. fees run \$100-\$200 a day."
-"But I'm not looking for sympathy," he added.
+McGhee said he bumped into the woman by mistake while where she was going, he said, Also, he der. said, he was wearing the signs, not carrying them in his hands.